How we test hedge trimmers

-- The blade should have blade extensions – fixed teeth that extend well beyond the cutting teeth so you can’t do serious damage if you accidentally brush the trimmer against your leg.
+- The blade should have blade extensions – fixed teeth that extend well beyond the cutting teeth, so you can’t do serious damage if you accidentally brush the trimmer against your leg.

 Over the 30 years we’ve been testing hedge trimmers, safety features have improved considerably.
 In the early days we campaigned to improve safety features and these have now been incorporated into international standards and adopted by all manufacturers.

-How Which? scores hedge trimmers
+Cordless hedge trimmers